 I put the birthday cake at the number 1 spot, my son’s largest Lightning McQueen toy at number 2, and Cruz at number 3.

-I had leftover black foam board and cardboard rolls from the wrapping paper for my son’s present so I decided to use these scrap pieces to make a traffic light.
+I had leftover black foam board and cardboard rolls from the wrapping paper for my son’s presents so I decided to use these scrap pieces to make a traffic light.

-Don’t forget to use any and all toys as decor.
+Don’t forget to use any and all toys, books, or boxes as decor.
 My son does have a few toys from Cars but most of them are pretty small.
 However, he does have a few bigger cars that I thought would look better and more prominent on the table.
 I printed out Lightning McQueen’s eyes and mouth and taped them to a couple of toy cars and they instantly became Cars cars.

 My friends and family dropped off lots of gifts for my son before the party.
 Unfortunately, none of the wrapping or bags fit our Cars theme.
 But that was an easy fix.
 I printed out some Cars images and just taped them to the front of the presents